somerandomdude/writing/README.md

 An Experiment in Writing
 =======

-This entire repository is very much a work in progress and represents my process of trying to make sense of ideas rattling in my head.
+This entire repository is very much a work in progress and represents my process to make sense of ideas rattling in my head.

 ## What's in This Repo?